BitPonyLLC/huekeys/README.md

 Huekeys is a fun application that makes it easy to adjust your System76 keyboard colors and brightness.
 In addition to the simple ability to set and get the color and brightness, it also provides several patterns that you can run indefinitely, to really make your keyboard pop!

+* Change the color according to CPU utilization (cold to hot).
+* Monitor the desktop picture and change the keyboard color to match.
+* Pulse the keyboard brightness up and down.
+* Loop through all the colors of the rainbow.
+* Constantly change the color to a random selection.
+* Change the color according to typing speed (cold to hot) and optionally switch to another pattern when the typing is idle!

 ### Installation

 Requires sudo privs to modify the backlight files in `/sys/class/leds/system76`.
 You may consider adjusting permissions.
 For example, if your user is in the `adm` group (use `id` to determine your group membership), the following will allow setting of color and brightness: